bug-or-feature/pst-fsb-site/docs/data_fsb.md

 ## Challenges

+### Anatomy of an epic

+On the IG platforms, a market that you can trade on is identified by an *epic*.
+An epic is a unique text string containing letters, dots and numbers.
+A lot of the challenges faced in this project relate to these epics, so its worth looking at their anatomy.
+Here's an example, it is one of the epics for a futures based dated spread bet on the FTSE 100 equities index: `IX.D.FTSE.MONTH1.IP`

+There's five parts to the epic
+1. Two letter sector indicator. `IX` for indices, `CF` for FX, `IR` for bonds and rates, `EN` for energy, `CO` for commodities, `MT` for metals, `IN` for volatility indices
+2. Always `D`
+3. Market name.
+Examples `FTSE` for FTSE 100, `C` for Corn, `GC` for Gold
+4. Epic period.
+Two or more period indicators.
+Examples `Month1`, `MONTH2`, `MAR`, `DEC`
+5. Always `IP`

-### EPIC recycling
+### epic recycling
-On the IG platforms, a market that you can trade on is identified by an *EPIC*.
-An EPIC is a unique text string containing letters, dots and numbers.
-For example, `IX.D.FTSE.DAILY.IP` is the EPIC for the daily funded bet (DFB) on the FTSE 100 Index.
-EPICs work fine for undated instruments like this, but for dated products they are less useful.
-For example, at the time of writing (January 2022), the EPIC for the spread bet based on the ASX Australia 200 Index future (March 2022 expiry) is `IX.D.ASX.MONTH3.IP`.
+`IX.D.FTSE.DAILY.IP` is the epic for the daily funded bet (DFB) on the FTSE 100 Index.
+Epics work fine for undated instruments like this, but for dated products they are less useful.
+For example, at the time of writing (January 2022), the epic for the spread bet based on the ASX Australia 200 Index future (March 2022 expiry) is `IX.D.ASX.MONTH3.IP`.
 And the contract expiring June 2022 is `IX.D.ASX.MONTH2.IP`, and September 2022 is `IX.D.ASX.MONTH4.IP`.
 No doubt December 2022 will be `IX.D.ASX.MONTH3.IP` again.
-EPICs are recycled.
+Epics are recycled.

-Many markets only have two EPICs.
+Many markets only have two epics.
 For example the NASDAQ future has:
 - `IX.D.NASDAQ.MONTH3.IP`
 - `IX.D.NASDAQ.MONTH4.IP`